Maya numerals

 The Mayan numeral system was the system to represent numbers and calendar dates in the Maya civilization.
 It was a vigesimal (base-20) positional numeral system.
 The numerals are made up of three symbols: zero (a shell), one (a dot) and five (a bar).
 For example, thirteen is written as three dots in a horizontal row above two horizontal bars; sometimes it is also written as three vertical dots to the left of two vertical bars.
 With these three symbols, each of the twenty vigesimal digits could be written.

+Numbers after 19 were written vertically in powers of twenty.
+The Mayan used powers of twenty, just as the Hindu–Arabic numeral system uses powers of ten.

+For example, thirty-three would be written as one dot, above three dots atop two bars.
+The first dot represents "one twenty" or "1×20", which is added to three dots and two bars, or thirteen.
+Therefore, (1×20) + 13 = 33.